 - The site will be developed at a density of approximately 30 dwellings per hectare. - Vehicular access should be off Parkhill.
 An additional pedestrian and cycle access should be provided on to Union Lane.
-The pavement on Parkhill should be extended to the site entrance. - A play space equivalent to a local equipped area for play of approximately 0.4 hectares in size should be provided. - A full site investigation report assessing the risk of ground contamination should be submitted with any planning application. - Development should avoid impacts on and enhance the historic burial ground. - A Transport Assessment and Travel Plan should be submitted with any planning application. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application.
+The pavement on Parkhill should be extended to the site entrance. - A play space equivalent to a local equipped area for play of approximately 0.4 hectares in size should be provided. - If needed at the time of the planning application, 0.09 hectares of land on the site should be reserved for a new pre-school setting. - A full site investigation report assessing the risk of ground contamination should be submitted with any planning application. - Development should avoid impacts on and enhance the historic burial ground. - A Transport Assessment and Travel Plan should be submitted with any planning application. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application.